ensoft/about/pages/culture.md

 Everyone is initially hired as a software engineer.
 First and foremost, you're expected to become a first-rate professional developer.
-(If your interests are more adjancent to that, such as technical sales, then there are [other roles within Cisco](https://jobs.cisco.com) that you'll probably enjoy more.)
+(If your interests are more adjacent to that, such as technical sales, then there are [other roles within Cisco](https://jobs.cisco.com) that you'll probably enjoy more.)

 Many people remain in a pure software development role, and that's great!
 But